Experience and Expertise

 Commuter Train – Airport to Barcelona Sants Station

-Additionally, there is an express bus that services all the terminals at the airport with Plaça d'Espanya and Plaça Catalunya: Aerobus BCN.
+Additionally, there are various transportation service options from all the terminals at the airport with Plaça d'Espanya and Plaça Catalunya.

 How do I get to and from the Airport?